Sacramento International Airport Terminal A

-To great public approval, the Sacramento International Airport (SMF) opened the gleaming Terminal A complex in 1998.
-The terminal represents over 10 years of planning, design and construction, and was completed on time.The 275,000-square-foot building provides 12 gates (with provision for 10 future gates) doubling passenger capacity.
+To great public approval, Sacramento International Airport (SMF) opened the gleaming new Terminal A complex in 1998.
+The terminal’s opening represents over 10 years of planning, design and construction.The 275,000-square-foot building provides 12 gates (with provision for 10 future gates) that doubled the passenger capacity for this major airport facility.
 Completion of this project was a major step for the airport in moving from regional to international status.
-As such, it involved many infrastructure aspects, from roadways to parking, security to baggage handling.
+As such, it involved many infrastructure aspects, from roadways to parking, and security to baggage handling.